ri-unipr/ress/README.md

 * sh tc-dci-test-16var.sh
 * sh zi-dci-test-16var.sh

-The first test uses the Tc index, while the second test uses the ZI index.
+The first test uses the Tc index, while the second test uses the zI index.

 To test kmpso, enter the scripts folder and run:

 * sh tc-kmpso-test-16var.sh
 * sh zi-kmpso-test-16var.sh

-The first test uses the Tc index, while the second test uses the ZI index.
+The first test uses the Tc index, while the second test uses the zI index.

 To test dci and kmpso, enter the scripts folder and run:

 * python automatic_sieve.py

-Python 3 is assumed to be installed.
+Python >=3.7 is assumed to be installed.

 The following parameters must be defined and passed as arguments to dci:
 * path/to/inputfile